 The Location of Moorea and Tahiti

 Situated in the South Pacific Ocean, French Polynesia is a mesmerizing archipelago comprising 118 islands.
-Moorea, often referred to as Tahiti’s sister island, lies just a short 17-kilometer (10-mile) ferry ride northwest of its more famous neighbor.
+Moorea, often referred to as Tahiti’s sister island, lies just a short 17-kilometer (10-mile) passenger ferry ride northwest of its more famous neighbor.
 Despite their close proximity, Moorea and Tahiti possess distinct characteristics that set them apart.
+Moorea is a small island, known for its intimate atmosphere and preserved local charm.

 French Polynesia, an overseas collectivity of France, is divided into five island groups.
 The Society Islands, where Moorea and Tahiti are located, are known for their stunning beauty and lush landscapes.
 The islands offer a perfect blend of tropical paradise and rich Polynesian culture, making them a popular destination for travelers seeking both relaxation and adventure.